-The District shall maintain a record for each student that shall contain information, including but not limited to the following:
+The District shall maintain a record for each student that shall contain information, including but not limited to the items listed below, if the District has created or received such information.
+Items 1 through 7 must be included.

 - 1. Birth certificate;

 - 2. Proof of residency;

 - 3. Unique student identifier;

 - 4. Basic identifying information;

 - 5. Academic transcripts;

 - 6. Immunization records;

 - 7. Attendance records;

 - 8. Intelligence and aptitude scores;

 - 9. Psychological reports;

 - 10. Achievement test results;

 - 11. Participation in extracurricular activities;

-- 12. Honors and awards:
+- 12. Honors and awards;

 - 13. Special education records (maintained pursuant to IDEA requirements);

 - 14. Verified reports or information from non-educational persons;

 - 15. Verified information of clear relevance to the student's education;

 - 16. Log pertaining to release of student's record; and

 - 17. Disciplinary information.